Pitometsu/ppx_implicits/doc/prop.md

 let () = assert ( (assert false)[@imp Plus] 1.2 = "1.2" )
                   (* replaced by Show.float *)
 ```

+`Ppx_implicits` overload resolution is based on simple type unification.
+It tries to unify the type of implicit values and the type of each recipe.
+If the unification fails, the recipe is discarded.
+If there is only one
+match, the matched recipe is used for the replacement.
+Otherwise,
+if none, `ppx_implicits` fails due to no possible instance.
+If there are
+multiple matches, it also fails due to the ambiguity.

 `(assert false)[@imp M]` is often used to generate a value which
 matches with its typing context. `ppx_implicits` has a sugar